jeffsp/SPOC/apps/filter/filter.1.md

 # DESCRIPTION

-Filter out points from a SPOC file
+Remove point records from a SPOC file that satisfy certain properties

 # OPTIONS